-Paul Garrity is the managing partner in the firm's New York office.
+Paul Garrity is a partner in the Intellectual Property Practice Group in the firm's New York office.
+He is the former Managing Partner of the New York office.

 Areas of Practice

 Paul represents clients in complex commercial matters, particularly in the areas of intellectual property, advertising and marketing, trade secrets and regulatory enforcement.
-He has represented clients from a diverse spectrum of industries, including OTC pharmaceuticals, apparel, alcoholic beverages, media and entertainment, luxury goods, software, consumer products and financial services.
-Paul's transactional practice includes counseling clients on new media and emerging marketing platforms and technologies.
+He has counseled clients in diverse industries such as OTC pharmaceuticals, food and beverage, restaurant services, media and entertainment, luxury goods, software, consumer products and apparel.
+Paul's transactional practice includes counseling clients on new media and emerging advertising platforms and technologies.

 Paul is Chambers-ranked for intellectual property litigation.
-He has litigated disputes involving trademarks, trade dress, false advertising, trade secrets, copyrights, dilution, patents, parallel imports and counterfeiting, including the defense of consumer class actions.
-Paul has substantial trial experience, having handled jury trials, bench trials, and evidentiary hearings in courts throughout the country.
-Additionally, Paul has represented clients in matters before the Food and Drug Administration, the National Advertising Division of the Council of Better Business Bureaus, the United States Patent and Trademark Office and the World Intellectual Property Organization.
+He has litigated disputes involving patents, trademarks, trade dress, false advertising, trade secrets, copyrights, dilution, parallel imports and counterfeiting, including the defense of consumer class actions.
+Paul has substantial trial experience, having appeared as first-chair counsel in jury trials, bench trials, and evidentiary hearings in courts throughout the country.
+Additionally, Paul has represented clients in matters before the Food and Drug Administration, the National Advertising Division of the Council of Better Business Bureaus, and the United States Patent and Trademark Office.